Do I need a Construction Stormwater Permit?

 When will I hear back from the MPCA regarding the status of my permit application?

 If you apply online, you will receive immediate proof of application with an automated email confirmation.
+Your permit coverage will be effective one business day after completing the payment step of the application process.
 If you submitted a paper permit application, you will receive an email or letter confirmation for your records within 14 days for most projects.

 What is the status of my permit coverage?